memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 author: chris
 ---

-In a previous post, we have talked about debugging memory corruption issues by making use of [watchpoints]({% post_url 2020-09-16-cortex-m-watchpoints %}).
+In a previous post, we talked about debugging memory corruption issues by making use of [watchpoints]({% post_url 2020-09-16-cortex-m-watchpoints %}).
 You may recall in that post we had to _reproduce_ the failure so we could halt the core with a watchpoint installed and debug when it happened.

 But what if an issue is hard to reproduce or the device isn't at your desk?
 In these scenarios, the execution history (instruction trace) can be invaluable for root causing this class of problem.